Dynamical universality class for competing short- and long-range interactions: Abstract

 \section{Abstract}

-We study the relaxation dynamics at criticality in the one-dimensional spin-$1/2$ Nagle-Kardar model, where short- and long-range interactions can compete.
-The phase diagram of this model shows lines of first and second-order phase transitions, separated by a tricritical point.
-We consider Glauber dynamics, focusing on the slowing-down of the magnetization $m$ both along the critical line and at the tricritical point.
-Starting from the master equation and performing a coarse-graining procedure, we obtain a Fokker-Planck equation for $m$ and the fraction of defects.
-Using central manifold theory, we analytically show that $m$ decays asymptotically as $t^{-1/2}$ along the critical line, and as $t^{-1/4}$ at the tricritical point.
-This result implies that the dynamical critical exponent is $z=2$, proving that the macroscopic critical dynamics of the Nagle-Kardar model falls within the dynamic universality class of purely relaxational dynamics with a non-conserved order parameter (model A).
-Large deviation techniques enable us to show that the average first passage time between local equilibrium states follows an Arrhenius law.
+Understanding the dynamical universality classes of systems with long-range interactions remains a key challenge in statistical physics.
+In this Letter, we analytically and numerically investigate the non-equilibrium critical dynamics of the one-dimensional spin-$1/2$ Nagle-Kardar model, which is characterized by the competition between short- and long-range interactions and the presence of a tricritical point.
+We focus on the slowing-down of the magnetization $m$ at criticality under Glauber dynamics.
+Starting from the corresponding master equation, we perform a coarse-graining procedure to obtain a Fokker-Planck equation for the macroscopic variables.
+Then, the asymptotic decay of the magnetization is derived using central manifold theory.
+We find that $m$ decays as $t^{-1/2}$ along the critical line and as $t^{-1/4}$ precisely at the tricritical point.
+This finding confirms that the dynamical critical exponent is $z=2$ as for mean-field models, proving that the macroscopic critical dynamics of the Nagle-Kardar model falls within the dynamical universality class of purely relaxational, non-conserved order parameters (model A).
+While Kardar proved that the equilibrium Curie-Weiss theory extends to Ising models where nearest-neighbor interactions are included, we here show that such result is valid also for critical dynamics.
+Our work provides the semi-analytical solution for the critical dynamics of a model with mixed-range interactions, assigning its universality class.